themsaid/ibis/readme.md

 ## Writing Your eBook

 The `init` command will create sample .md files inside the content folder.
 You can explore those files to see how you can write your book.
+This sample content is taken from [Laravel Queues in Action](https://learn-laravel-queues.com).

 Inside the content directory, you can write multiple `.md` files.
 Ibis uses the headings to divide the book into parts and chapters: